Your Account

 Organization management is only available to Enterprise and Partner accounts.

 Enterprise and Partner accounts are provisioned as organizations rather than individual accounts.
 Each organization can have multiple individual accounts, each with different levels of access to the organization.
 The highest level of permissions for an organization is an Admin account for that organization.
 If you are an Enterprise or Partner user and are the Owner of the organization or have an admin account for your organization then you will see the name of your organization towards the top right in the header.
-Clicking on the name of your organization will show a menu containing Users, Usage, Organization Settings, AI Chats and Audit Log.
+Clicking on the name of your organization will show a menu containing Users, Usage, Organization Settings, AI Chats, API Credentials and Audit Log.

 Clicking on any of these menu items will bring you to a screen that allows you to manage the Organization.
-This screen has tabs across the top: Users, Usage, Settings, AI Chats, Audit Log, and (if enabled) White-Labelling.
+This screen has tabs across the top: Users, Usage, Settings, AI Chats, API Credentials, Audit Log, and (if enabled) White-Labelling.

 Users